 SA3 thanks CT3 the LS on Issues related to user consent for retrieving data stored in the ADRF/NWDAF.

+SA3 would like to respond with the corresponding answers.

+Question 1: Whether all the NF service consumers need to check user consent to be granted for all its usage purposes before retrieving data from the ADRF/NWDAF?

-The content about User Consent is defined in TS 33.501 clause Annex V as following:
+Answer: Yes, the content about user consent is defined in TS 33.501 clause Annex V as following:

 “Any NF that is deemed an enforcement point for user consent shall support to retrieve the user consent parameters from the UDM.”

-Therefore, All NF service consumers need to check user consent to be granted for all its usage purposes before retrieving data from the ADRF/NWDAF.Any NF, including NWDAF and ADRF, can check user consent when multiple consumers retrieve the same data from the ADRF/NWDAF for the same purpose or for different purposes by retrieving the user consent parameters from UDM as defined in TS 33.501 Annex V.
+Therefore, All NF service consumers need to check user consent to be granted for all its usage purposes before retrieving data from the ADRF/NWDAF, e.g. the data collection, ML model training and analytics generation for a SUPI or GPSI, Internal or External_Group_Id or "any UE" as described in clause 6.2.9 of TS 23.288.

+Question 2: If the answer to question 1 is yes, how to handle the user consent checking when multiple consumers retrieve the same data from the ADRF/NWDAF for the same purpose or for different purposes?

+Answer: Based on the answer for question1 above, the consumer shall also check the user consent even if it is going to retrieve the same data whose user consent has been checked by other consumers for the same purpose or for different purpose.

 2. Actions: